AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

   4. Run full lint/TS build, fix remaining warnings/errors, and run quick smoke tests in the app.

 I will continue applying the remaining patches and then run a full lint/build pass; progress will be appended to this memory entry.

+# 2025-10-13: Fixed duplicate error toast in AddPermissionPage ✅

+- Change: Removed `onError` handler from the `updateMutation` in `src/pages/subordinates/AddPermissionPage.tsx` so that backend errors are surfaced only once via the centralized submit catch and `extractBackendMessage`.
+This prevents the raw "Request failed with status code 422" toast from appearing alongside the user-friendly message.

+## Memory Update

+- Recorded fix to prevent duplicate toasts when role create/update fails.